Search information pages

 Alzheimer's Research & Therapy is the major forum for translational research into Alzheimer's disease.
 An international peer-reviewed journal, it publishes open access basic research with a translational focus, as well as clinical trials, research into drug discovery and development, and epidemiologic studies.
 The journal also provides reviews, viewpoints, commentaries, debates and reports.
 Although the primary focus is Alzheimer's dementia, the scope encompasses translational research into other neurodegenerative diseases.

 All Research articles, Commentaries, Debates, Editorials, Letters to the editor, Meeting reports, Open comments, Reviews and Viewpoints articles published by Alzheimer's Research & Therapy are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.
-In addition, the journal also publishes reviews and other article types that are only available by subscription.

 Authors of Research articles, Commentaries, Debates, Editorials, Letters to the editor, Meeting reports, Open comments, Reviews and Viewpoints articles published in Alzheimer's Research & Therapy are the copyright holders of their articles and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate the article, according to the BioMed Central copyright and license agreement.